This is how we will work to regenerate resources while growing our business:

 We assess materials as holistically as possible by considering all relevant aspects.
 Otherwise, there is a risk of limiting efforts to solving specific challenges rather than looking at the totality of the problem.
 For example, when addressing deforestation, it is not enough to make efforts to stop land-use change since this is often a symptom of unsustainable farming on existing land.
 Therefore, a more holistic approach is needed, where aspects such as supporting sustainable farming and improving the livelihoods of smallholders are considered.

 Wood is the most used material within the IKEA home furnishing business and a key focus area on our material agenda.
-Last year, we reached the more sustainable sources goal that was set out to be achieved by 2020, and today more than 99% of the wood used for IKEA products is either FSC-certified or recycled.
+Last year, we reached the more sustainable sources goal that was set out to be achieved by 2020, and today more than 99% of the wood used by IKEA is FSC®-certified or recycled.
 Responsibly managed forests have the capacity to mitigate climate change, safeguard biodiversity and provide a sustainable wood supply.

 But as the world transitions away from virgin fossil fuels, demand for forest products is increasing, adding more pressure on forest resources.
 In addition, approximately 1.6 billion people rely on forests for their livelihoods worldwide.

-In FY21, a new forest agenda for 2030 was announced as a way to ramp up the work to further enhance biodiversity further, mitigate climate change and drive innovation to use wood in even smarter ways as the pressure on the world’s forests continues to grow.
-One of our goals for 2030 is to secure that at least one third of the IKEA wood range will be made from recycled wood.
+Building on previous steps to improve global forestry practices, we are ramping up the work to enhance biodiversity, mitigate climate change and drive innovation to use wood in even smarter ways as pressure on the world’s forests continues to grow.
+One of our goals for FY30 is to secure that at least one third of the IKEA wood range will be made from recycled wood.

 Globally, resource-intensive agricultural systems have contributed to deforestation, water scarcity, biodiversity loss, soil depletion and high levels of greenhouse gas emissions.
 A significant part of the environmental and social impact in our value chain is upstream of our own and our suppliers’ operations.
 This is why we want to understand the full CO₂ footprint of IKEA agriculture sources, paying special attention to soil health and its ability to protect biodiversity and to become a carbon sink using regenerative practices.